LGBT flag

 LGBT-friendly senior communities

 Senior housing now includes LGBT-friendly and LGBT-exclusive communities.
-Basically, LGBT-friendly means that the facilities work to create an inclusive space for LGBT seniors, while LGBT-exclusive is 100% housed by LGBT seniors.
+LGBT-friendly means that the facilities work to create an inclusive space for LGBT seniors, while LGBT-exclusive is 100% housed by LGBT seniors.

 LGBT seniors have different preferences when it comes to their housing situations.
-Some might feel more comfortable in an LGBT-exclusive facility, especially if they’re interested in joining LGBT support groups or dating other LGBT seniors.
+Some may feel more comfortable in an LGBT-exclusive facility, especially if they’re interested in joining LGBT support groups or dating other LGBT seniors.
 Safety may also be a top concern for these seniors who want to feel protected from discrimination.

-However, LGBT-friendly communities are also popular because they support diversity through a mix of gay, straight and transgender seniors.
-These facilities may offer similar services as LGBT-exclusive centers but they’re not completely composed of LGBT seniors.
+However, LGBT-friendly communities are also popular because they support diversity through a mix of gay, straight, and transgender seniors.
+These facilities may offer similar services as LGBT-exclusive centers, but they’re not completely composed of LGBT seniors.

 LGBT-specific staff training